DeveloppeurPascal/VCL-Tools-Starter-Kit/README.md

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/VCL-Tools-Starter-Kit).

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./lib-externes/AboutDialog-Delphi-Component subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/CilTseg4Delphi](https://github.com/DeveloppeurPascal/CilTseg4Delphi) must be installed in the ./lib-externes/CilTseg4Delphi subfolder.

-The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/XXXXXXXXXX).
-Further information and related links are available on [the project website](https://BBB.developpeur-pascal.fr).
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

-The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/XXXXXXXXXX).
-Further information and related links are available on [the project devlog](https://developpeur-pascal.fr/BBB.html).
+The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/VCL-Tools-Starter-Kit).
+Further information and related links are available on [the project website](https://vcltoolsstarterkit.developpeur-pascal.fr).

 If you need explanations or help in using this project in your own, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
 I can either direct you to an online resource, or offer you assistance on a fee-for-service basis.
 You can also contact me at a conference or an online presentation.